-Our annual “how to homeschool” workshops are Aug.
-18 and 25, and we couldn’t be more excited!
+Our next “How to Homeschool in KS or MO” Webinar is Oct.
+25, and we couldn’t be more excited!

 Here are three great reasons why you should come:

 Often you can get so overwhelmed with the particulars that you never even begin the journey!

 We’ll address the nitty-gritty details of homeschooling – e.g. “What are the legal requirements?”
 “How do I organize my homeschool day?” etc. – but we also provide a long-term view from the perspective of those who have been there, done that.

 When life intervenes and your original schedule goes up in flames, it’s important to keep the end in mind.
 Our webinar will give you practical advice on how to overcome and plan for even the unexpected things in homeschooling.

 (See a recap of one year’s homeschool workshop.)